tromp/ChessPositionRanking/README.md

 testRnd100kResearch).

 The file sortedRnd1kResearchManual extends sortedRnd1kResearch with a manual determination of legality of the 93 remaining positions in the 1k sample.

+# A good estimate from a large n=1,000,000 sample

 # Related Work